 PUBH 6555.
 Reproductive Health: U.S. and Global Perspectives.
 2 Credits.

 Reproductive health from a variety of public health perspectives, from defining reproductive health, past perspectives, needed improvements, and the factors that influence reproductive health.

 Covers the nutritional needs of women during the child bearing years, infants, children and adolescents.
 The course emphasizes the life course approach to nutrition and has a special emphasis on the effects of diet during infancy on obesity and degenerative diseases in later life.
-Students will examine the biological basis of nutrition, identify risk factors associated with poor nutrition in individuals and populations and evaluate domestic and international programs.
-Summer (1-credit) and Spring (2-credits).
+Students examine the biological basis of nutrition, identify risk factors associated with poor nutrition in individuals and populations and evaluate domestic and international programs.
+Summer (1 credit) and Spring (2 credits).

 PUBH 6557.
 Child Development and Public Health.
 2 Credits.

 Examination of the development of children from a public health perspective and provide a detailed examination of the indicators of children's health that are needed to assist public health professionals improve children's health.